 11. What was your life like before this assignment?

 Whether it’s a person serving in the military, working on an oil rig, or a corporate employee on an offshore assignment, they must have had a life before this current gig came along.
 So, add this to your list of questions to ask a romance scammer to catch them off guard.

 Ask them about their place of work, past relationships, friends, where they lived, and so on.
+How can you tell if someone is a romance scammer?
 The sketchier their responses, the surer you can be that this thing isn’t real.